Choosing a great reference photo…

 The photo needs to show lots of clear details, including detail and reflection in the eyes where possible - the eyes are key to a successful portrait!

-Take the photo at the same level as your pet, not looking down at it, this perspective tends to work best
+Take the photo at the same level as your pet, not looking down.
+This perspective tends to work best.

-Ensure there is nothing obstructing your pet in the photo so that all details are in clear view - this include hard shadows, furniture etc
+Ensure there is nothing obstructing your pet in the photo so that all details are in clear view - this includes hard shadows, furniture etc.

 For multiple pets, ideally all pets should be in the same photo.
 This ensures they are all seen from the same angle, with the same light source etc.